home | what's new | other sitescontact | about

 save my soul: Big Religion invented the fake news that you were made in a defective manner.
 This is not true.
 Your soul doesn't need saving.
 It needs to "wake up" to the reality of its perfection, to what it is and what it has.
 All human beings were "made in the image of God," meaning, the inner riches of human potential constitute a staggering treasure-trove of talent and ability.

 sell my soul: Great themes in world literature address this concept.
 But it's mythology, it can't happen.
 For one thing, there is no Satan to "buy" the soul.
-Moreover, the soul is not something for which we can surrender title deed.
-It doesn't work that way.
-At the core of being we are linked to God.
-We're not "Lone Rangers" gallivanting around the universe all by our lonesome.
 Our personal consciousness is part of Universal Consciousness.
 In order to "sell our souls" we'd have to sell God as well, and good luck to us with that.

 lose my soul: You can lose something that you have, but you cannot lose something that you are.
 The soul is not something that you have, it's what you are.
 You are consciousness itself.
 That's the real you.
 You are part of God, of Universal Consciousness.
 Neither the material body nor the thinking mind is the real you.